Download Careers360 App

 Benefits Of Breast Feeding

-• Nutritional Benefits: It offers the best nutrition and hydration to the infant.
+• Nutritional Benefits: It offers the best nutrients and hydration to the infant.

 • Immunological Benefits: It consists of antibodies that protect the infant from infections.